JuanThirtyEight/JuanThirtyEight/README.md

 - 🔭 I’m currently working on ...
 Python
 - 🌱 I’m currently learning ...
 Python
 - 🤔 I’m looking for help with ...
 Python
-- 💬 Ask me about ... baseball
+- 💬 Ask me about ...
+Baseball